 KHUN SA: THE SECOND WARLORD

-The specific page showing an aerial view of the Lao Bao airstrip in Vietnam circa 1967 no longer calls up on an individual page basis.
-In order to see the page so designated it is now necessary to download the entire Tactical Aerodrome Directory - 15 November 1967 and go to LAO BAO VA1-71 on page 93.
+The specific page showing an aerial view of the Lao Bao airstrip in Vietnam circa 1967 sometimes doesn't call up on an individual page basis.
+If not, in order to see the page so designated it download the entire Tactical Aerodrome Directory - 15 November 1967 and go to LAO BAO VA1-71 on page 93.

 TACTICAL AERODROME DIRECTORY - 15 NOVEMBER 1967